cir63ez/modell/coding_chart.md

 ### Function names

-Use prefixes or suffixes and make their name clear
+Use prefixes or suffixes and make their name clear.

 ```c
 void export(); // is bad